Your Guide to the Best Raised Bed Corners & Connectors

 Before you buy anything, take some time to map out your garden.
 Where will it go?
 How big will it be?
 And just as importantly, how tall do you want it?
 The height of your raised bed affects everything from soil depth to how easy it is on your back to tend your plants.
 Some systems offer brackets in various heights, allowing you to build a bed that’s perfectly tailored to your needs.
 Whether you’re growing deep-rooted carrots or just want to avoid bending over too much, planning the height is a crucial first step.
 Our Garden Builder Kits make it easy to visualize and design a garden that fits your space and gardening style perfectly.

-Match Connectors to Your Materials
+Matching Connectors to Your Lumber

 It might seem obvious, but it’s critical to ensure your connectors are compatible with your boards.
 If you’re buying components separately, you’ll need to check the specifications carefully.
 Many connectors are designed to fit standard lumber sizes, like boards that are two inches thick.
 Mismatched parts can lead to a wobbly, unstable garden bed that won’t last.
 This is where an all-in-one system really shines.
 With Frame It All’s raised garden beds, our snap-lock connectors are engineered to fit our composite boards perfectly, so you can skip the guesswork and build with confidence, knowing every piece is designed to work together.

-Factor in Your Local Climate
+Don't Forget Your Local Climate

 Your local weather plays a huge role in the longevity of your garden bed.
 If you live in an area with heavy rain, high humidity, or extreme temperature swings, you need materials that can handle the elements.
 Some metal connectors are made from powder-coated aluminum to prevent rust and ensure they last through any weather.
 Similarly, our composite boards and snap-lock system are designed to withstand the toughest conditions without rotting, warping, or degrading.
 Choosing weather-resistant materials from the start means you’ll spend less time on maintenance and more time enjoying your garden.